-While the Kli Yakar considers fault-finding alone as a very bad trait, the people who then go around actually telling others about these faults (whether real or imagined) they have supposedly found are the really, really problematic people...the true baalei ra'atan.
+While the Kli Yakar considers fault-finding alone as a very bad trait, the people who then go around actually telling others about these faults (whether real or imagined) they supposedly pinpointed—these blabber-mouthed fault-finders are the really, truly problematic people...the true baalei ra'atan.

 According to the Gemara, ra'atan consists of a tola’at on one’s brain.
 A tola’at can be translated as a worm or a bug.